Formation Z: Gameplay

 The player also has two types of firepower: first is Pulse Laser, a standard beam shot that can be fired consecutively.
 The second is a larger and stronger cannon named Big-Bang that can go through multiple smaller enemies.
 Big-Bang can be launched by charging up the main weapon.
 To shoot Big-Bang, shot button must be pushed down for about a second and a half.
 Big-Bang can be launched so long as shot button is kept being pushed down.
 Big-Bang can take out bigger enemies that Pulse Laser cannot and is crucial against boss battles.
 Without Big-Bang, Bosses cannot be defeated.
 In robot mode, player can shoot front, diagonal up and down.
 As a jet the player can shoot front, diagonal up and down on the direction the jet moves.

-The game has two main arcs: First the battle on Earth and the second the battle in outer space.
+The game has two main arcs: first the battle on Earth and the second the battle in outer space.
 The first portion of Earth consists of mountainous grassland, and the second portion of Earth consists of an Egyptian desert.
 Between the first and second portion lies an ocean in which the player must transform into a jet to cross.
 Also at the end of desert begins an ocean where the first boss (named STV) awaits and in which the player once again must transform to cross.
 While unlikely if flying on high altitude flight, the chances of being crash-landed while avoiding boss' attacks during low altitude flight is still existent so low altitude flight during the boss battle is not recommended.
 After the boss is defeated using Big-Bang, the player then is catapulted into outer space to finish off the main force of alien invaders.
 Outer space, unlike Earth, has only one long ground battle phase before the land gives way to bottomless sky of space so the player as did previously must transform to avoid death and where the main alien superweapon awaits for a second boss battle with once again using Big-Bang.
 Conveniently, player does not have to worry about being crash-landed during the aerial battle in outer space.
 Boss battles of both Earth and in space take place in the air so the player will be fighting bosses while in jet mode.
-Fortunately during boss battles, the player does not have to worry about fuels being run out.
+During the boss battles, the player does not have to worry about fuels being run out.